Canada and USA Rivers

-St Lawrence Seaway is an inland waterway system consisting of locks, river canals and channels.
-It is part of both USA and Canada and permits ocean-going (large-sized) ships to navigate from the Atlantic Ocean to the Great Lakes, as far as Lake Superior.
+St Lawrence Seaway is an inland waterway system consisting of locks, river canals and shipping channels.
+It is part of both USA and Canada, and permits ocean-going (large-sized) ships to navigate from Atlantic Ocean to Great Lakes (as far as Lake Superior).

 The St Lawrence River flows from Lake Ontario to the Atlantic Ocean.
 Saint Lawrence Seaway extends from Montreal to Lake Erie, including the Welland Canal.
 This section consists of several river channels, locks and canals along the banks of the river.
 They were constructed to bypass the river's rapids and dams along the route.